 One of two exams is required for all graduate programs at the College of Education.
 You must either complete the Graduate Record Exam (GRE) or the Miller Analogies Test (MAT) and submit your scores to the University of Georgia using institutional code 5813 on the date of your exam.
 Check your program's admissions information for details about which exam to take and the minimum score required (if any).

 Do you need to take an entrance exam?
 Head over to UGA Testing Services to set up an appointment.

 Go to the list of graduate degrees for complete list of degrees offered by the college.
 The graduate degree page will provide information concerning unique requirements, deadlines, and staff that can help with the application process.

-Supplemental materials required by the department to should be mailed directly to the academic department.
-These requirements may include interviews, statement of purpose, CV or resume, writing samples, etc. Contact the department to confirm information about unique requirements, deadlines, and staff that can help with the application process.
+Your program may require additional materials to supplement your application.
+Examples may include interviews, a statement of purpose, a CV or resume, writing samples, etc. Contact the department to confirm information about unique requirements, deadlines, and staff that can help with the application process.